 Jackson Hyland-Lipski is an activist and filmmaker from New York City.
-He is currently the Global Coordinator for Women's March Global and the Digital Media Director for Youth Empower.
-From 2016-2018 Jackson was the Head of Web Development for Women's March, and has also been the Videographer and Graphic Designer for Women's March Global since its inception.
-Concurrently, Jackson is a freelance video editor and graphic designer for political candidates and progressive organizations.
+He is currently the Visual Director for Women's March Global.
+From 2016-2018 Jackson was the Head of Web Development for Women's March and for the original Women’s March on Washington, and Digital Media Director for Youth Empower.
+Jackson is also a freelance video editor and graphic designer for political campaigns and progressive organizations such as: